Backup Generator Questions

 Regular maintenance is crucial to ensure your generator operates efficiently during an emergency.

-- Regular Testing: Run the generator monthly.
+Maintenance Checklist - Regular Testing Run the generator monthly.

-- Oil Changes: Every 100 hours of use or annually.
+Oil Changes Every 100 hours of use or annually.

-- Inspect Components: Check for wear and tear, especially in belts and hoses.
+Inspect Components Check for wear and tear, especially in belts and hoses.

-- Professional Servicing: Schedule annual inspections by a certified technician.
+Professional Servicing Schedule annual inspections by a certified technician.

 Safety Considerations

-- Carbon Monoxide Risks: Ensure generators are outdoors and away from windows.
+Carbon Monoxide Risks Ensure generators are outdoors and away from windows.

-- Electrical Safety: Use a transfer switch to safely connect to your home’s electrical system.
+Electrical Safety Use a transfer switch to safely connect to your home’s electrical system.

-- Fuel Storage: Store fuel away from the house in a secure, ventilated location.
+Fuel Storage Store fuel away from the house in a secure, ventilated location.

 Tips and Reminders

-- Permits and Regulations: Always check local building codes and permit requirements before installation.
+Permits and Regulations Always check local building codes and permit requirements before installation.

-- Professional Installation: Hiring a certified professional ensures compliance and safety.
+Professional Installation Hiring a certified professional ensures compliance and safety.

-- Regular Use: Even if not in use, running the generator periodically can prevent issues.
+Regular Use Even if not in use, running the generator periodically can prevent issues.

-- Emergency Preparedness: Keep a backup fuel supply and necessary tools for emergencies.
+Emergency Preparedness Keep a backup fuel supply and necessary tools for emergencies.

-- Insurance Check: Confirm with your insurance provider that your generator is covered.
+Insurance Check Confirm with your insurance provider that your generator is covered.

 Conclusion